-The most obvious online feature is multiplayer - the latest Call of Duty is literally half a game without it for example.
-But even ostensibly single-player games benefit from being online - downloadable quests and gameplay fixes for the Witcher 3 for example, or in-game advice from other players in Dark Souls III.
+The most obvious online feature is multiplayer to connect with your friends, but even single-player games benefit from being online - downloadable quests and gameplay fixes for example.

 What's the best broadband for gaming?

-You don't need a particularly fast broadband connection to play games but you do need decent speeds - ideally from fibre optic broadband - to take advantage of all that the modern gaming scene offers, from games titles and updates, to instantly streaming HD movies.
+Your broadband doesn't need to be particularly fast to play games.
+But you do need decent speeds - ideally from fibre optic broadband - to take advantage of game titles, updates, and instantly streaming HD movies.

 Fortunately, there are a few providers that can provide the type of package that gamers need:

-- Virgin Media has the fastest broadband in the UK, with speeds up to 152Mb - for many gamers it's the obvious choice.
-On the downside, it's pretty pricey, and not available as widely as other providers.
+- Virgin Media is one of the fastest broadband providers in the UK.
+Some packages or bundles advertise average speeds as high as 362Mb - for many gamers it's the obvious choice.
+On the downside, it's not the cheapest, and not available as widely as other providers.
 You'll need to use a postcode checker to see if you can get it.

-- TalkTalk fibre optic broadband is more affordable and offers speeds of up to 76Mb.
+- TalkTalk fibre optic broadband is more affordable and offers average speeds as high as 63Mb, depending on the package.
 The provider also offers one of the cheapest TV packages around, so if you also want a YouView box too, this is a great option.

-- BT Infinity superfast packages go up to 76Mb.
+- BT Superfast Fibre packages (formerly called BT Infinity) have speeds that should suit all types of gamers.
 If you choose BT, make sure you get an unlimited package, as cheaper ones come with just 20GB downloads a month - nowhere near enough for modern gaming.

 - Plusnet specialises in affordable, simple packages.
 You won't get much in the way of extras compared to other providers, but you can get unlimited fibre packages and top-notch customer service.